Optimus1200/Aero_Local_Server/README.md

 # Legal Disclaimer

-**OPERATION ETERNAL LIBERATION** is an independent, community-driven revival project and is **not** affiliated with, endorsed by, or otherwise connected to Bandai Namco Entertainment Inc. or any of the original rights holders of *Ace Combat Infinity*.
+This project is an independent, community-driven revival project and is **not** affiliated with, endorsed by, or otherwise connected to Bandai Namco Entertainment Inc. or any of the original rights holders of *Ace Combat Infinity*.

 This project is developed strictly for **non-commercial, hobby, and preservation purposes**.
 It is, and will always remain, **freely available** via its official GitHub repository.
 Any distribution of this content in exchange for payment or other compensation is entirely unauthorized and is not endorsed by the -OPERATIONS- team.
 If you encounter such activity, we strongly encourage you to report it.